SalesforceCommerceCloud/raml-toolkit/docs/CONTRIBUTING.md

 ### Updating the README

 To update the README when adding or changing a command, simply run `npx oclif-dev readme`.
 This will automatically update the text, but it will also change the headings to the incorrect level.
 Be sure to change them back before committing the updates.

+### Adding a new diff output format

+[Handlebars](http://handlebarsjs.com/) is used as the templating engine.
+Output for the diff command is generated from files in `resources/diff/templates`.
+The naming convention for template files is `ClassName.type.hbs`.
+For example, the file for the `ApiChanges` console format is `ApiChanges.console.hbs`.
+Once created, the format will automatically be available via the specified class's `toFormattedString` method.
+To allow the format to be used via the CLI, add it to the list for the `format` flag in [diffCommand.ts](../src/diff/diffCommand.ts).